 If any provision of this Regulation or the application thereof to any person or circumstances is held invalid or unconstitutional, the invalidity or unconstitutionality shall not affect other provisions or applications of this Regulation which can be given effect without the invalid or unconstitutional provision or application, and to this end the provisions of this Regulation are severable.

 Section 14 Effective Date

-This Regulation shall be effective as indicated below.
+This Regulation shall be effective twenty (20) days from the date of filing with the Secretary of State as indicated below.